rbiggs/chocolatechip/chocolatechip/chocolatechip.markdown

 ##Function: $.template

 A method to parse a JavaScript Micro Template and populate it with JSON data.
-This is based on John Residg's JavaScript micro template: [ejohn.org](http://ejohn.org/)
+This is inspired by John Resig's JavaScript micro template: [ejohn.org](http://ejohn.org/).
+John's method depends on script tags with special mime types to define the templates.
+My approach uses a string.
+The advantage is that my templates can be created at any time and stored in localStorage, client-side database or whatever you see fit.
+His reside in the DOM structure, mine reside in the browser's memory as a variable.
+I believe my approach is cleaner and more versatile.

 **Syntax:**